f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 CPU Processor Stats
 ---------------------

 The CPU Processor Stats Table provides details on the Intel CPU processors which are running in the BX110 line card or on the system controller, depending on where the SNMP request is sent.
-It displays the core and thread counts, as well as the cache size, frequency and model number.
+It displays the core and thread counts, as well as the cache size, frequency, and model number.

 **F5-PLATFORM-STATS-MIB:cpuProcessorStatsTable OID: .1.3.6.1.4.1.12276.1.2.1.1.1**